 If you are using 100% solids epoxy, you should wait at least 12 hours before walking on the epoxy floor.
 That’s only if the epoxy was applied in perfect conditions.
 It takes 100% solids epoxy between 12 hours and 18 hours to handle human weight or foot traffic.

-You should know that epoxy paints that contain polyaspartic tend to dry faster.
-You can walk on them in less than 10 hours provided the paint was applied correctly and in temperatures higher than 60 degrees Fahrenheit.
+Epoxy paints that contain polyaspartic tend to dry faster.
+You can walk on them in less than 10 hours provided the paint was applied correctly and in temperatures higher than 60 degrees F.

 Polyaspartic flooring dries quicker due to the chemical make-up of the coating.
 Polyaspartic flooring is a sun-group of polyurethane which for the record dries and cured faster than epoxy.